DUEL_SIMULATION, a C++ program which simulates N instances of a duel between two players.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-DUEL_SIMULATION is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a Mathematica version and a MATLAB version.
+DUEL_SIMULATION is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 BROWNIAN_MOTION_SIMULATION, a C++ library which simulates Brownian motion in an M-dimensional region.

 FAIR_DICE_SIMULATION, a C++ program which simulates N tosses of 2 dice, making a histogram of the results.

 HIGH_CARD_SIMULATION, a C++ program which simulates a situation in which you see the cards in a deck one by one, and must select the one you think is the highest and stop; the program uses GNUPLOT for graphics.

 ISING_2D_SIMULATION, a C++ program which carries out a Monte Carlo simulation of an Ising model. a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.

 LIFE_OPENGL, a C++ program which uses OpenGL to display the evolution of John Conway's "Game of Life".